 - I do not and will not ignore your past martial experience.
 You have climbed off the couch and done stuff!
 I like that.

 - There’s a few more but this is getting too long.
 I could offer many examples in each category, dramatizing my ideas, but I think you get the idea of the reverse concept.
-This actually not about me!
-This is about what such a list looks like and you and your list.
+This actually is not about me!
+This is about what such a list looks like and about you and your list.

 There is a not-so-old expression (and at my age I know what an “old” expression is) the new kids call – “staying in your lane.”
 What you are not, helps you understand what you are and helps you stay in your so-called “lane.”
 (This is true of life in general too.)